-- Print out your Provider Contact Sheet so you have your provider and account details handy.
+- Download and print a copy of the Regional Tech Hub provider contact sheet so you have your provider and account details handy.

 - If possible, activate Wi-Fi Calling over your mobile phone.
 This allows you to make voice calls and send texts from any Wi-Fi-based internet connection.